 During January Term, part of the junior nursing class completes a four-week Rural Health Nursing course.
 This course is designed to expose the student to the concepts inherent in a rural context, such as isolation, work, and distance to health agencies.
 Clinical experiences occur in local agencies such as schools, pre-school settings, homes for the aged as well as rural home health care visits.
 The course offers the opportunity to examine family theory and assessment, health promotion, disease prevention, risk reduction, illness and disease management within the unique rural environment.

-The Nursing Department offers Transcultural Nursing with national and international options.
+The School of Nursing offers Transcultural Nursing with national and international options.
 Junior nursing students in both forms of Transcultural Nursing learn firsthand about the impact of culture, politics, economics, and globalization on healthcare and healing.
 Through their work, students are able to recognize the health-related beliefs of the culture, and how those beliefs affect the health of the people.
 In addition to coursework, there also is time for learning about the local culture.
 Enrollment in this course is limited and selection is competitive.